Yhodhan/VSTAudio-ScreenCapture/vst-filter/README.md

 ## Development
-  The plugin was developed with Rust using the [Nih-Plug](https://github.com/robbert-vdh/nih-plug) framework which provides an easy way to produce plugins in VST and CLAP formats, the frameworks uses a crate included in its workspace called `xtask` which is in charge of producing the bundles at compilation time.
+  The plugin was developed with Rust using the [Nih-Plug](https://github.com/robbert-vdh/nih-plug) framework which provides an easy way to produce plugings in VST and CLAP formats, the framework uses a crate included in its workspace called `xtask` which is in charge of producing the bundles at compile time.
-  The Reaper and Ardour DAWs were used to test the plugin in Windows and linux respectively, but it should work in any other as it is DAW-agnostic.
+  The Reaper and Ardour DAWs were used to test the pluging in Windows and Linux respectively, but it should work in any other studio as it is DAW-agnostic.

 ## Dependencies